RegardsOss/RegardsOss.github.io/website/docs/development/backend/regards/fem/api/feature-management-intro.md

 `Feature Management` reponsabilities:

-* Extract data references thanks to [IFeatureFactoryPlugins](../plugins/feature-factory),
+* Extract data references thanks to [IFeatureFactoryPlugins],
 * Create, patch or delete data references,
 * Re-notify stakeholders of existing data references,
 * Delegate the storage of files (if any) to `Storage Management`.